steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Site_Navigation">^</a>
 ## <span id="How_do_I_change_my_avatar_image_and_other_profile_information">How do I change my avatar image and other profile information?</span>

 Your profile info, avatar image, and cover image are set in your Settings page.
 In order to update your avatar picture and cover image, you will need to host the images somewhere.
-This can be done by uploading it to a Steemit comment or post, or using a third-party image host such as <a href="http://postimage.io/">Postimage</a>.
+This can be done by uploading it to a Steemit comment or post, or using a third-party image hosting site such as <a href="http://postimage.io/">Postimage</a>.
 Once your image is uploaded, copy its URL and paste it into the "Profile Picture URL" box for the avatar, or the "Cover Image URL" box for the cover image.
 Then click the Update button and enter your password or active key.

 <a href="#Table_of_Contents_Site_Navigation">^</a>
 ## <span id="What_is_the_recommend_size_for_the_cover_image">What is the recommend size for the cover image?</span>